EnternalMeepwan/SpiNN_LB/README.md

 # SpiNN_LB

 ## TL;DR
 SpiNN_LB is a Master thesis project.
-SpiNN_LB is a prototype of a basic D2Q9 lattice Boltzmann method implemented on the workd-leading neural-inspired hardware archtechture, the SpiNNaker platform.
+SpiNN_LB is a prototype of a basic D2Q9 lattice Boltzmann method implemented on the world-leading neural-inspired hardware archtechture, the SpiNNaker platform.

 ## Development Environment/ Dependency